Florida Atlantic University: Academics

 The average class size at FAU for undergraduates is 33 students, and for graduate classes, 12 students.
 The student-to-faculty ratio is 20:1.
 The top three undergraduate majors by enrollment are elementary education, accounting, and management, respectively.
 The top three graduate majors by enrollment are business administration, educational leadership, and accounting, respectively.
 The average age for first-year students is 18; however, the average age for all undergraduates is 24 and the average age for graduate students is 33.
 The average 4-year graduation rate in 2021 was 47.5%.

 Enrichment opportunities include internships, hands-on research, study abroad experiences, and 310 clubs and campus organizations.
 The Lifelong Learning Society operates programs that serve the educational interests of more than 19,000 senior citizens by providing classes focusing on subjects of specific interest, and audit options for regular university classes.
 Under the university's Commercial Music Program, Hoot/Wisdom Recordings was created in 2002, enabling students to work in all creative and business aspects of the music industry.
 This program generated music that landed a Top 10 spot on the Billboard's Hot R&B/Hip-Hop Singles Sales Chart during its first week of release.
-The university's two-story trading room simulator, located in the College of Business, provides hands-on financial education using 25 dual-monitor computers and can accommodate 50 people at one time.
-A second lab provides full audio/visual connectivity and 25 additional workstations.
-Florida Atlantic allows local financial businesses to use the Trading Room for training.
+The university provides financial education using its computer lab.
+A second lab provides full audio/visual connectivity and additional workstations.
+Florida Atlantic allows local financial businesses to use its computer labs and facilities for training.

 Rankings

-For 2023, U.S. News & World Report ranked Florida Atlantic University as the 132nd best public university in the United States, and 263rd overall among all national universities, public and private.
+For 2025, U.S. News & World Report ranked Florida Atlantic University as the 103rd best public university in the United States, and 189th overall among all national universities, public and private.

 In 2023, U.S. News & World Report ranked the undergraduate nursing, business, and engineering programs 93rd, 164th, and 165th nationally, respectively.

 The university was named one of the "Best Southeastern Colleges" in the United States by the Princeton Review for 2023.

-In 2022, Florida Atlantic was ranked 72nd in the nation by Washington Monthly in their 2022 National University Rankings.
+In 2024, Florida Atlantic was ranked 41st in the nation by Washington Monthly in their 2024 National University Rankings.

+Forbes ranked FAU 188th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
+FAU was also ranked 84th among public colleges and 44th in the south.